Edward Kelley

-Edward Kelley (Note: (Smith 1909): "Dee is careful to give his former skryer his full title 'Sir Edward Kelly, Knight, at the Emperor's Court at Prague.'") or Kelly, also known as Edward Talbot (/ˈtɔːlbət/; 1 August 1555 – 1597/8), was an English Renaissance occultist and scryer.
+Edward Kelley (Note: (Smith 1909): "Dee is careful to give his former skryer his full title 'Sir Edward Kelly, Knight, at the Emperor's Court at Prague.) or Kelly, also known as Edward Talbot (/ˈtɔːlbət/; 1 August 1555 – 1597/8), was an English Renaissance occultist and scryer.
 He is known for working with John Dee in his magical investigations.
 Besides the professed ability to see spirits or angels in a "shew-stone" or mirror, which John Dee so valued, Kelley also said that he possessed the secret of transmuting base metals into gold, a goal of alchemy, as well as the philosopher's stone itself.

 Legends began to surround Kelley shortly after his death.
-His flamboyant biography, his relationships with Queen Elizabeth I's royal magus John Dee and Rudolf II, Holy Roman Emperor, his repute of having great alchemical skill, and his claimed ability to communicate with angels have all led to his relative notoriety among historians.
+His flamboyant biography, his relationships with Queen Elizabeth I's royal magus John Dee and Rudolf II, Holy Roman Emperor, his reputation of having great alchemical skill, and his claimed ability to communicate with angels have all led to his relative notoriety among historians.